mfdeakin/adaptive_predicates/README.md

 which might expand to (300.0 + 10.0 + 5.0 + 20.0 + 1.0)
 Division can't currently be computed exactly; but todo in the future, it will be handled by rewriting the expression in terms of multiplications.

-This method is only performant for small expressions; for larger expressions, implementations using arbitrary precision floats like MPFR will be faster due to asymptotic complexity of multiplication
+This method is only performant for small expressions; for larger expressions, implementations using arbitrary precision floats like MPFR will be faster due to asymptotic complexity of multiplication (though supporting the full range of doubles may be challenging)